100 Notable alumni of

 -

-Katherine Boyer Waterston is a British-American actress.
+Katherine Boyer Waterston is an English-born American actress.
 She made her feature film debut in Michael Clayton (2007).
 She had supporting roles in films including Robot & Frank, Being Flynn (both 2012) and The Disappearance of Eleanor Rigby (2013), before her breakthrough performance in Inherent Vice (2014).
 She portrayed Chrisann Brennan in Steve Jobs (2015), and went on to star as Tina Goldstein in Fantastic Beasts and Where to Find Them (2016) and its sequels.
 Her other film roles were in Alien: Covenant (2017), Logan Lucky (2017), The Current War (2017), Mid90s (2018) and The World to Come (2020).

 -